frc-frecon/frecon/README.md

 ### MongoDB

 When using Fedora, you can install MongoDB via `yum install mongodb mongodb-server`.
-Then start the service via `systemctl enable mongod.service`.
+Then start the service via `service mongod start`.

 ### Ruby